NFC Physicians have extensive experience treating Uterine Fibroids

 Physicians at NFC were among a small group of physicians performing laparoscopic myomectomy in place of open myomectomy since the early 1990’s.
 They were the first physicians in Tennessee and the surrounding area to use the da Vinci system for the removal of uterine fibroids.
 Their years of experience in the surgical treatment of infertility means that your NFC physician has expertise in the repair and preservation of female pelvic anatomy.
 A consultation with an NFC physician may include a physical exam, pelvic ultrasound and other studies.
 Your NFC physician will discuss with you the treatment options that are most appropriate for you.

-About half a million hysterectomies are completed every year.
+While our physicians do not perform this procedure, about half a million hysterectomies are completed every year.
 One third of these procedures are done for uterine fibroids.
 For those women with symptoms who have completed their families, hysterectomy is often recommended.
 This is the only treatment option that eliminates the possibility of new fibroid formation.
 For those women desirous of pregnancy or those who just wish to preserve their uterus, other options are available.

 Myomectomy refers to the removal of uterine fibroids with preservation of the uterus.
 With this surgical treatment, symptoms resolve and fertility is preserved and enhanced.